 The 1L Program

 The first year at UC Hastings lays the foundation for understanding the law.
 We link theory to practice using innovative pedagogies, while emphasizing the need for creativity, adaptability, and innovation in a rapidly changing legal services market.
-Our first-year curriculum is traditional in that students take the black letter law courses found at all law schools, but unique in that our students may take an elective in their spring semester.
+Our first-year curriculum is traditional in that students take the black letter law courses found at all law schools, but unusual in that our students may take an elective in their spring semester.

 Our first-year students (aka 1Ls) are divided into four sections of approximately 80 students each, called “Inns of Court.”
 1L students take classes with their Inns, with class size ranging from the full Inn to a much smaller group of 12-15 students.

 In addition to being the core group of classroom peers in the first year, the Inns of Court program also provides our students with opportunities to meet and interact with faculty, staff, and upper class students — all unique to each Inn — a built-in community of mentors.